We asked our wedding co-ordinators to offer their expert tips for a great day. They had so many things to say, we couldn't fit them all in here.

 When it comes to choosing a dress, fashion should not be your starting point.
 No - think about you and your wedding.
 It may be winter when you choose your dress, but if you’re getting married in summer you’ll need something light and comfortable.
 What about your body shape?
 Find something that flatters – there’s a silhouette for every figure.
 And how about skin tone?
 Are you autumn, winter, spring or summer?
 It’s easy to find out and then select a tone that makes you glow.

-Your memories of the big day with be rich and sparkly.
+Your memories of the big day will be rich and sparkly.
 For a while.
 Then, gradually, it’ll all start to turn a little hazy, at which point you’ll turn to your photo album and wedding video.
 So your photographer/videographer is possibly the second most important person at the wedding – aside from you and your partner.
 There are lots of great photographers out there – and we can point you to some of the best.
 Just make sure that they’re experienced, versatile and have a fast trigger finger.
 Often the best pics are the ones that weren’t staged but just happened.